Go Tutorial: Variables

 What you'll learn in this Go variables tutorial

-- Create your own variable with := — `:=` is how you create a variable and give it a value at the same time.
+- Create your own with := — `:=` creates a variable and gives it a value in one shot.
+Change the title to your favorite book and run it.

-- Two variables in one line — Go lets you declare and assign multiple variables at once.
+- Two variables in one line — Go lets you declare multiple variables at once: `title, author := "The Hobbit", "Tolkien"`.
+Change the book and author t…

-- Zero values — What happens if you create a variable but never put anything in it?
+- Zero values — What happens if you create a shelf slot but never put a book in?
+Go gives it a default called a zero value.
+Run this to …

 Go Variables concepts covered